DGGS logo

 Q: Is there an archive of Alaska rocks?
 Where can I look at the rocks that DGGS collects?

-A: The Alaska Geologic Materials Center, located at 3651 Penland Parkway in Anchorage, is the central repository in which geologic materials collected from Alaska are cataloged, stored, and studied.
+A: The Alaska Geologic Materials Center, located at 3651 Penland Parkway (Suite 135) in Anchorage, is the central repository in which geologic materials collected from Alaska are cataloged, stored, and studied.
 Please call ahead (907-696-0079) or email GMC staff to make an appointment or schedule a tour.

 Back to Top